jahopki/VideoDownloader/README.md

-# YTDown - Dockerized yt-dlp for High-Quality Video Downloads
+# VideoDownloader - Dockerized yt-dlp for High-Quality Video Downloads

 > A production-ready Docker container for downloading videos with yt-dlp, optimized for 4K HEVC content with Plex/Apple TV compatibility.